Pkmnfan02/GCI-Task-Notes-Feedback/README.md

 Q.Were you able to set up the server?
 A. Yup, I could set up a server.
 Q.Did you get any errors.
 (What were they?)
-A. Yes, the game laucher provided didn't work for me Q.What was the hardest part of setting up the server?
+A. Yes, the game laucher provided crashed and froze.
+Q.What was the hardest part of setting up the server?
 A. It was actually really simple for me.
 The friend I gave the address code to was on the same wifi, but if you were connecting to someone in a different country that could pose a problem, its just something to think about.
 Q.How do you think we could make it easier?